daattali/beautiful-jekyll/_drafts/2016-07-15-update-dell-host-to-vsphere-6-using-vum.md

 | 3.x      | 4         |
 | 2.x      | 3         |

-And that's it, now you can update the other hosts and have a cluster nice and patched.
+And that's it, now you can update the other hosts/VMs and have a cluster nice and patched.